bodhichristian/Stubs/README.md

 # Stubs
-A simple app for storing digital representations of concert ticket stubs.
-It's built using SwiftUI and aims to incorporate features released at WWDC23.
+A SwiftUI app for storing digital representations of concert ticket stubs.
+This app aims to incorporate features released at WWDC23.

 <b>Stubs</b> benefits from:
 * SwiftData for persistence.